ME3-HECM/final-project-tomas-thomas/README.md

 ## Introduction
 <a name="introduction"></a>
-[Mention code management using GitHub - working on separate functionalities and then pulling them together]
+[Mention code management using GitHub - working on separate functionalities and then pulling them together] This project involved coding a buggy in using a clicker2 board comprising of a PIC18 Advanced microcontroller.
+The aim of the project was to produce an autonomous buggy, which can navigate its way through an unknown maze using the coloured walls as directions for its operations.
+It would store these operations, remembering its path through the maze and then return back to the beginning after having completed the maze.
+In the case of getting lost or hitting a dead end, the buggy would automatically trigger its operation to return back to the beginning of the maze.

+This project consisted of 5 key functionalities: Movement, Movement Calibration, Light Sensing, Light Calibration, and Path Memorisation.
+These are explained in detail in the following sections, along with examples of the code employed and its structure.
+To complete this task, these key functionalities were split between us and completed in branches on Github and then merged together into our main file.
+This allowed individual work to be carried out initially, before working together side-by-side on the final functionalities and integration of our work.

+Some hardware modifications were made to the buggy to improve performance.
+After testing, we found that our specific buggy operated more consistently (moving in straighter lines, turning with less slip) with the rubber wheels removed.
+We also added a small, black cardboard shield over the Color Click module; this was done to limit ambient light from entering the color click sensing channels and affecting readings.
+This allowed for more accurate and consistent readings from the color sensor.
+No further modifications were made.

 ## Demonstration Video Final Maze
 <a name="demonstration-video-final-maze"></a>